sotersas/website/README.md

 Simple website that displays contact information and provides a contact form.

 ## Dependencies
-This site requires the following packages/frameworks:
+This site requires the following packages and frameworks:

 - [Forty Theme](https://github.com/andrewbanchich/forty-jekyll-theme) by Andrew Banchich.
 - [Jekyll](https://jekyllrb.com/)